thirdtank/brut/brutrb.com/brut-js.md

 * Default implementations of `connectedCallback` and `attributeChangedCallback` that call the template method `update`, thus allowing your element to centralize its logic in one place, regardless of how a state change was triggered.
 * Static `define()` method that defines your element based on its static `tagName` field.
 This allows richer interaction of elements, as you can do e.g. `document.querySelector(SomeOtherElement.tagName)`  and better navigate changes to your code over time.

-If you are familiary with the API for autonomous custom elements, `BaseCustomElement` doesn't require learning much more.
+If you are familiar with the API for autonomous custom elements, `BaseCustomElement` doesn't require learning much more.
 What you know already will be leveraged.

 ### Removing BrutJS